How do I ask for a restraining order in my family law application?Updated September 1

 Form 14C: Confirmation

 Before each court date, you must Form 14C: Confirmation with the court.
-This form tells the court that you will come to your court date.
-You must file the Form 14C at least 2 days before your court date.
-If you do not file this form, you might lose your court date.
+This form tells the court that you will be at your court date.
+You must file the form at least 3 days before your court date.
+If you do not do this, you might lose your court date.
+You can file the form in person at the courthouse or by email through the Justice Services Online website.
+It can no longer be filed by fax.

 Your court date